NithSelv/ECE496_Design_Project/README.md

 ## Goal

-The goal of this project is to design a HTTP server that can act as a liasion between Prometheus and the Open-Source JITServer project.
+The goal of this project is to design a HTTP/HTTPS server that can act as a liasion between Prometheus and the Open-Source JITServer project.

 ## Description